 The Sheraton Palo Alto is conveniently located next to the Palo Alto Caltrain stop.
 The Arrillaga Alumni Center is a 20 minute walk or a short, free shuttle ride away by taking the Stanford Marguerite Shuttle "Y" from the Caltrain station (next to the Sheraton) to campus.
 We encourage you to book your room as soon as possible.

 Important Registration Dates

-Cancellation policy: A refund charge of twenty percent of the registration fee will be assessed for any cancellations received by January 23, 2013.
-Effective January 24, 2013, there will be no refunds for cancellation.
-A registration fee for the program may be transferred to another person one time with no penalty.
-Refund requests must be submitted in writing and will not be processed until after the event.
-To speak to an SSIR representative about your cancellation, please contact Carrie Pogorelc at (650) 724-3309 or via email at email@example.com.
+Transfers, Cancellations, and Refunds: A registration fee for the program may be transferred to another person one time with no penalty.
+A refund charge of twenty percent of the registration fee will be assessed for any cancellations received by May 15, 2014.
+Effective May 16, there will be no refunds for cancellation.
+Refund requests must be submitted in writing by May 15 and will not be processed until after the event.
+To speak to the event organizer about transferring or cancelling your registration, please contact Carrie Pogorelc at (650) 724-3309 or email@example.com.

-Stanford Social Innovation Review and Tides are committed to your right to privacy and to the ethical use of information online.
+Stanford Social Innovation Review is committed to your right to privacy and to the ethical use of information online.
 We adhere strictly to the following privacy practices.
 We do not rent, sell, give, exchange, or otherwise share contact information with unrelated third parties.

 This conference may be audio or video recorded, podcast, photographed, published, and archived.
-As such, participants and speakers grant the SSIR and Tides permission for recording and use of images.
+As such, participants and speakers grant SSIR permission for recording and use of images.

-If you have questions about registration, the program, or logistics:
+If you have questions about the program or travel logistics: